 To avoid the necessity of always having to create a new database from scratch, the database activity module has a presets feature.
-An image gallery preset is currently included in the database module to help get you started.
+An image gallery preset is included in the database module or you can browse and download one from the Database presets database on Moodle.net.
 You can create your own presets as well and share them with others.

 Importing a preset

 - On the database page, click the Presets tab.

 - The usual way to import a preset is clicking the "Choose file" button and browsing to the ZIP file containing the preset (eg. "preset.zip") stored on the server.
 If there does not yet exist a preset ZIP file on the server, upload it from your local machine.
 Choose the desired preset file by clicking on its action "Choose".
 Finally, press the "Import" button.

 - Alternatively, you can choose a previously loaded preset.

 - After the import, you can start to add or import entries.
 All the hard work of setting up the fields and templates has been done for you.
 If you desire, you can still customize the fields and templates.

 You will see a "Overwrite current settings" checkbox after the "Import" button has been pressed.
 If checked, the database activity overwrites some of its current general settings by those stored in the preset: